About the Instructors

 Since moving to the United States, Giuseppe has become the Co-Director of the Northeast Academy of Dance in Oscoda, Michigan, where he brings his passion for dance to the youth in the area.
 He has appeared as judge at the Luxembourg International Ballet Competition, and as a judge/guest teacher for the Youth America Grand Prix (YAGP) Dance Competitions in Chicago and New York City.

 In 2004, he began teaching and choreographing for the American Ballet Theatre summer program.
-He has been a private coach for students from the School of American Ballet, a guest teacher for The Dutch National Ballet (Het Nationale) in Amsterdam and teaches additional classes for Alpena Community College.
+He has been a private coach for students from the School of American Ballet, a guest teacher for The Dutch National Ballet (Het Nationale) in Amsterdam and has taught additional classes for Alpena Community College.
 Giuseppe has been cited by the American Guild of Music Artists as having extraordinary ability in the field of dance.

 Scott Heinrich began his studies in music and later started dancing at the late age of 22.
 He received his BAA degree in music fromCentral Michigan University and began his dance studies with Jean Marc and Dafna Baier at Mercyhurst College in Erie, Pennsylvania.
 He has worked professionally for Ballet Michigan, The Netherlands Opera, The Kibbutz Contemporary Dance Company of Israel, The Eisenhower Dance Ensemble, and as a soloist for Teatro Massimo in Palermo, Italy.
 He served as a teacher for the Kibbutz Companyand has also taught as a guest lecturer at Oakland University in Rochester, Michigan.
 Other teaching includes the Flint Institute of Arts,The Young People's Ballet Theatre in Flint, and for Alpena Community College.
 Scott is a certified teacher for the American Ballet Theater National Training Curriculum from Primary through Level 3.